mlnotes2718/dbt-practice/DBT_Notes.md

 **IMPORTANT:**
 - **You MUST run `dbt debug` under the individual project folder.**
 - **When `dbt debug` starts, it will look for the following files:**
-- **DBT will look for `dbt_project.yml` at the location where you run the command.**
+- **dbt will look for `dbt_project.yml` at the location where you run the command.**
-- **DBT will also look for `profiles.yml` at the location where you run the command FIRST, if there is no such file, then it will find the profile at the default location (`/Users/USER/.dbt/profiles.yml`).**
+- **dbt will also look for `profiles.yml` at the location where you run the command FIRST, if there is no such file, then it will find the profile at the default location (`/Users/USER/.dbt/profiles.yml`).**
 - **`dbt debug` will FAIL if it cannot find the file `dbt_project.yml`.**
 - **`dbt debug` will FAIL if it cannot find the matching profile name in `profiles.yml`.
 The profile name must match the profile settings in `dbt_project.yml`.**
 - **`dbt debug` will FAIL if there is problem with your Oauth or your service key.**

-The following screen shots shw the success message:
+The following screenshots show the success message:

 ![alt text](assets/dbt-debug-good1.png)